zdenham/next-static-utils/README.md

 Next.js offers an option for [static site generation](https://nextjs.org/docs/pages/building-your-application/rendering/static-site-generation), which allows you to export your site as raw html, js, etc... and host it statically on a CDN, or however you like!
 This is a great option that reduces the infra overhead of your application.

 **But it does not work with dynamic routes unless you generate all pages at build time**.
 Pages are also often not properly resolved on most hosting providers due to the way next.js does code splitting, leading to unwanted 404 errors.
-There are some discussions around these issues [here](https://github.com/vercel/next.js/discussions/55393#discussioncomment-9668219) and [here](https://github.com/vercel/next.js/discussions/64660#discussioncomment-9667981)
+There are some discussions around these issues [here](https://github.com/vercel/next.js/discussions/55393#discussioncomment-9668219) and [here](https://github.com/vercel/next.js/discussions/64660#discussioncomment-9667981).

 Next Static Utils aims to provide workarounds and utilities to address some of these issues and make hosting your next.js site statically **anywhere** you darn well please a bit more enjoyable.
-We are starting with support for AWS S3 + Cloudfront.
+We are starting with support for AWS S3 + Cloudfront, but can presumably add other providers relatively easily.

 # Set Up